MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: Power Automate for desktop won't upload detailed action logs for the respective run of the flow's run history.
+- **1**: Power Automate for desktop doesn't upload detailed action logs for the respective run of the flow's run history.

 ## Configure or disable desktop flow action logs per environment (preview)